microsoft/Windows-iotcore-samples/Samples/NFCForIoT/CS/README.md

   * [Visual Studio 2015 Update 3](http://go.microsoft.com/fwlink/?LinkId=691129).
   * [NXP Explore-NFC Kit](http://www.digikey.com/products/en?mpart=OM5577&v=568).
-  * Download the [Microsoft Windows 10 IoT Core Samples repository](https://github.com/Microsoft/Windows-iotcore-samples/archive/master.zip) from GitHub, then expand it.
   * [BullsEye NFC NTAG216 Sticker](https://dangerousthings.com/shop/bullseye/) or [xNTi NFC Implant Kit](https://dangerousthings.com/shop/xnti/)

 ## Set up a Raspberry Pi

   1. Before powering on your Raspberry Pi, assemble the NXP Explore-NFC kit, and attach to the Rasberry Pi.
-  1. Use the [Getting Started Guide](https://developer.microsoft.com/en-us/windows/iot/GetStarted) to set up a Raspberry Pi with Windows Build 15007 or later.
+  1. Set up your Raspberry Pi using the instructions [here](https://docs.microsoft.com/en-us/windows/iot-core/tutorials/rpi).

 ## Build the ACPI Table.
 In order to assocate the NXP Explore-NFC hardware with the driver, resources need to be allocated for it in the ACPI Table.
 Included in the sample is a file ```pn71x0.asl```, which